-- 1. The respondent is the campaign treasurer of Friends of Peggy Hamric, a specific-purpose political committee that filed with the Ethics Commission.
-The committee filed a dissolution report in January 2007.
-Ms. Hamric is a former state legislator who lost in the 2006 primary election. - 2.
-The allegations of failure to properly report political expenditures made by credit card are based on the committee's January 2006 and July 2006 semiannual reports and a February 27, 2006, pre-election report. - 3.
-On these reports the respondent disclosed the credit card as payee for political expenditures totaling approximately \$1,830.
+- 1. The respondent is a state representative. - 2.
+The allegations are based on the respondent's January 2005, July 2005, January 2006, and July 2006 semiannual campaign finance reports. - 3.
+On these reports the respondent disclosed the credit card company as payee for political expenditures totaling approximately \$80,800.